Google Adsense has rolled out a new family of ad formats called Page-level Ads to experiment with a new format of ads for website publishers.

 Adsense Page-level Ads introduce two new formats of ads – anchor/overlay ads and vignettes.
-Both ads formats are mobile only and will display only on mobile-optimized websites.
+Both ad formats are mobile-only and will display only on mobile-optimized websites.

-(If you use Adsense ads on your website, just navigate to http://www.yourwebsite.com/#googleads on mobile device and you might see a preview of page-level ads.
-You don’t need to be approved for such format to see this!)
+(If you use Adsense ads on your website, just navigate to www.yourwebsite.com/#googleads on a mobile device and you might see a preview of page-level ads.
+You don’t need to be approved for such a format to see this!)

 This is how one of the ads (Anchor/overlay ads) look for WPism.
 See the “Advertising with Google” anchor ad at the bottom of the page.

 I was recently invited by the Google Adsense research team here in London headquarters for feedback on upcoming projects.
 I am not revealing anything from the private research session in this blog post.

 About Page-level Ads

 Page-level ads are the new format of Adsense advertisements available to the publishers.
 The feature is still in beta and is available only to limited Adsense publishers.